Barack Obama religion conspiracy theories: "My Muslim faith" quote

+Fact-checking website Snopes rated the claim that "Barack Obama admitted to being a Muslim during an ABC News interview" as "false".
+After saying this quote, Obama clarified, "what I'm saying is ... that he [McCain] hasn't suggested that I'm a Muslim".

 Polls and surveys

 Public opinion surveys carried out, beginning in 2008, have shown that a number of Americans believe that Obama is a Muslim.
 In March 2008, a survey conducted by Pew Research Center found that 10% of respondents believed that rumor.
 Those who were more likely to believe he is a Muslim included political conservatives (both Republicans and Democrats), people who had not attended college, people who lived in the Midwest or the South, and people in rural areas.

 A study conducted by the University of Georgia found that the percentage of Americans who believed that Obama is a Muslim remained constant at approximately 20% in September, October, and November 2008, despite frequent attempts by the media as well as the Obama campaign to correct this misconception.
 However, the study also showed that some people who had initially believed Obama to be a Christian later believed the rumor that he is a Muslim.
 The survey found that respondents who had shifted to the misconception were generally younger, less politically involved, less educated, more conservative, and more likely to believe in Biblical literalism.
 According to Professor Barry Hollander, "These are groups of people who are generally distrustful of the mainstream media...So therefore journalists telling them that this is not true could actually have the opposite effect and make them more likely to believe the rumor."

 In August 2010, a Pew Research poll showed that 18% of Americans and 30% of Republicans believed that Obama is a Muslim.

 In 2012, data from the Pew Center found that the popularity of the misinformation had increased in some groups.
 Specifically, over one in seven Americans (including one third of conservative Republicans) labeled the President a Muslim.
 Haris Tarin of the Muslim Public Affairs Council said that the survey "shows there's a lot of fear-mongering and politicking in America".

 A 2016 Public Policy Polling survey indicated that 65% of Trump supporters believed that Obama was Muslim, and only 13% believed he was Christian.